Aeration

 INTRO

-The NYC Dept. of Envionrmental Protection (DEP), under a consent order from the State Dept. of Environmental Conservation (DEC) have installed an aeration system in Newtown Creek to raise dissolved oxygen levels in the water above a required level of 3 mg/L to allow for fish survival.
-The system consists of blower buildings which pump air through long plastic pipes that sits on the creek floor.
+The NYC Dept. of Environmental Protection (DEP), under a consent order from the NY State Dept. of Environmental Conservation (DEC) have installed an aeration system in Newtown Creek to raise dissolved oxygen levels in the water above a required level of 3 mg/L to allow for fish survival.
+The system consists of blower buildings which pump air through long plastic pipes that sit on the Creek floor.
 There are two aeration systems in place on the Creek: the English Kills system (fully completed in 2014) and the East Branch system (fully completed in 2018).

 Since 2011, Newtown Creek Alliance and various partner organizations, including Riverkeeper, have sought to challenge the aeration project in Newtown Creek.
 To date, we have raised a number of concerns about the project including.